 The APA Style Guide is a comprehensive guide to APA, with all the answers to your APA questions.

-You must format your paper to fit with APA standards.
-This includes title page, font choice, font size, margins, running title, page numbers, and more.
+Format papers to fit APA standards.
+This includes title page, font, font size, margins, and page numbers.
 View a Sample Paper from the AUSB Writing Center.

 - Include a title page